mqless/mqless.github.io/_docs/tutorial.md

 ## One Lambda per Actor

-In the above exampe, for each function of the device (read and record) we created a different Lambda on the template file.
+In the above exampe, for each function of the device (read and record) we created a different Lambda.
 However, that is not always the best approach.
-Instead we can have one function for each actor, with subject field distinguish between the message types.
+Instead we can have one function for each actor, with the subject field distinguishing between the message types.

 The benefit for this will come later when we would want to cache the state between actor calls, batch messages or change behavior.
 MQLess is agnostic to which type you use, for the tutorial, we will continue to use Lambda per each message the actor support.